lammps/lammps/doc/src/variable.rst

 Special functions take specific kinds of arguments, meaning their arguments cannot be formulas themselves.

-The is_file(name) function is a test whether *name* is a (readable) file and returns 1 in this case, otherwise it returns 0.
-For that *name* is taken as a literal string and must not have any blanks in it.

-The extract_setting(name) function allows to access some basic settings through calling the :cpp:func:`lammps_extract_setting` library function.
-For available keywords *name* and their meaning, please see the documentation of that function.

 The sum(x), min(x), max(x), ave(x), trap(x), and slope(x) functions
 each take 1 argument which is of the form "c_ID" or "c_ID[N]" or "f_ID" or "f_ID[N]" or "v_name".
 The first two are computes and the